 C.J.
 McCollum scored a game-high 30 points to lead Lehigh to a shocking first-round upset against the Duke Blue Devils in Greensboro, N.C.
 Lehigh would lose by 12 to Xavier in the second round.

 Nobody had ever heard of Santa Clara or a guard by the name of Steve Nash before this game.
-After this game they would never forget them, especially if you are an Arizona fan.
+After this game, they would never forget them, especially if you are an Arizona fan.
 Arizona was led by Chris Mills, Khalid Reeves and Damon Stoudamire.

 This was the first time that a 15-seed had ever beaten a number 2-seed.
 The Spiders were led by Curtis Blair, who scored 18 points.
 The Spiders had to hold off a late Syracuse rally led by Billy Owens, who would score 22 points for the Orangemen.
+Check out the best sportsbook there is Caesars Sportsbook!

 You had to know that this was coming?
 To quantify this upset, Virginia dominated the ACC which most “experts” claim is the best conference in America.
 UMBC, on the other hand, lost by double digits this year in games against Vermont (81-53), Albany (83-39), Towson (78-65), Vermont (71-56), Maryland (66-45), Army (81-70), and Arizona (103-78).
 A 16-seed beat a 1-seed, so I guess it’s obvious what number one would be, but when I looked up the season UMBC had it became even more amazing what they accomplished on Friday night against Virginia.